joeky888/dotfile/Software/Command/ftp.md

 * Now the left panel should be pwd, right panel should be ftp server
 * F5 to Copy file
 * F10 to exit
+* Options -> Appearance -> Change Skin to a dark theme

 Install ftp client winscp or filezilla for Windows
 =====